Semillitas: History

-In 2007, Semillitas was launched by Somos TV initially in The United States.
+In 2009, Semillitas was launched by Somos TV initially in The United States.
 Semillitas targets Hispanic toddlers, preschool and kids aged children with the objective to entertain, educate and help preserve the language and cultural heritage.
 Semillitas programs violence-free and stop-motion animation content from Latin America and international markets.
-On March 17, 2007, Verizon FiOS added the channel on the lineup on position 1721.
+In October of 2011, Verizon FiOS added the SD version of the channel to their lineup as channel 1723.
+In September of 2020, the HD version of the channel was added as channel 1721, and subsequently the SD version was removed October of 2020.
 Semillitas has expanded its coverage internationally, with distribution to Central America, Panama and The Caribbean. in companies such as Claro and Millicom.

 In 2019, Semillitas was nominated to the PROMAX Awards in the Total Package Design category.

-In 2020, Semillitas celebrated its 13 year Anniversary.

 In 2023, the channel won the prestigious award "Outstanding Achievement: Spanish Media (USA)", presented by The American Council of the Blind, for its support of children with special needs with its inclusion of Audio description in the channel's content.

+In 2024, Semillitas celebrated its 15-year Anniversary.

 Programming

-The programs shown on this channel include: